lucified/lucify-refugees/README.md

 ### Distribution build

-A distribution is built by the command `gulp dist` or `node ./node_modules/gulp/bin/gulp.js dist`.
+A distribution is built by the command `gulp dist`.

 You will likely need to edit the `embedBaseUrl` and `assetContext` parameters in `gulpfile.babel.js` to match your hosting environment.
-If you are hosting the component at `http://www.example.com/static/lucify-refugees`, you should set embedBaseUrl to `http://www.example.com/static/lucify-refugees/` and `assetContext` to `static/lucify-refugees/`.
+If you are hosting the component at `http://www.example.com/static/refugees`, you should set embedBaseUrl to `http://www.example.com/` and `assetContext` to `static/refugees/`.

 ### Publish to Amazon S3